OpenTails/CRUMPET-Android/README.md

 Inside the pic, we will have a language to describe moves - direction, speed, height and number of repetitions - and that's it.

-Ive been imagining a screen with a tail viewed as if your looking back at the person wearing it.
+I've been imagining a screen with a tail viewed as if your looking back at the person wearing it.
 The tip of the tail is in the centre of the screen.
 With a mouse, you drag it one way or the other, and it "springs" back and the other way creating a pattern.
 If you want a shorter move, you just let it go a shorter distance.
 Or a higher way, drag it higher.
 See what i mean?
 And it has a kind of gravity keeping it moving until it comes to rest.
 Something like that.

 Dont worry about that.
 First up is simply a screen to replace a remote - 9 buttons, each sending a number to the tail to call up its built in moves.
 And thats easy.
 Once you have the bt connection, you send a number to a service!